 For contractors not currently in compliance with NIST 800-171, a Plan of Action and Milestones (POAM) can be used to detail a plan to achieve compliance.
 Under NIST 800-171, POAMs could be used to indefinitely delay compliance.
-This is no longer the case with CMMC 2.0.
-Under CMMC 2.0, POAMs are strictly time-limited to 180 days.
-In addition, many contractors working with CUI will be required to go through a formal assessment by a C3PAO..
+This is no longer the case with CMMC.
+Under CMMC, POAMs are strictly time-limited to 180 days.
+In addition, many contractors working with CUI will be required to go through a formal assessment by a C3PAO.

-Commencing in late 2022 or early 2023, contracts will start to specify the required CMMC 2.0 level.
-For contracts that require CMMC 2.0 Level 2 or 3, you may be disqualified from participating if your organization is not certified.
+In the near future, contracts will start to specify the required CMMC level.
+For contracts that require CMMC Level 2 or 3, you may be disqualified from participating if your organization is not certified through a formal assessment.

 Rimstorm can help you prepare for your CMMC audit in a number of ways.
 We can provide a free NIST / CMMC enclave suitability review which will help determine whether or not you are a good fit for an enclave solution.
 If desired, we can then provide a presentation and/or demo of our GovCon Enclave.